 DATE ITEM April 17, 2019 Capital Improvement Plan forms and instructions posted on the City's website and distributed to city departments and public.
 May 24, 2019 Project request forms due from city staff and public.
 July 18, 2019 Publish the general summary of the CIP and note the time and places where copies of the CIP are available for inspection.
+September 30, 2019 Submission of CIP to City Council.
 August 7, 2019 Not less than two weeks after publication, schedule and hold a public meeting on the CIP.
-September 18, 2019 The City Council shall by resolution adopt the CIP with or without amendment after the public hearing and at the same time adopting the ensuing fiscal year budget.
+August 21, 2019 The City Council shall by resolution adopt the CIP with or without amendment after the public hearing and at the same time adopting the ensuing fiscal year budget.